Chemaclass/chemaclass.com/content/blog/2020-06-06-final-classes.md

 +++
-title = "Final classes in PHP | Java | Any" [taxonomies] tags = [ "final", "classes", "php", "java" ]
+title = "Final classes in PHP | Java | Any" description = "Final, or not final, that's the question" [taxonomies] tags = [ "final", "classes", "php", "java" ]
 [extra]